Asylum procedure

 Time limit for appeals

-The time limit for appeals varies from one week (for decisions subject to the airport procedure), two weeks (where an application for international protection is rejected and the process of withdrawing the right to asylum is accelerated, e.g due to the asylum-seeker having committed a crime), or four weeks (standard procedure) from the date on which the decision is served.
-The time limit is stated in the information provided to the applicant setting out their right of appeal.
-For appeals against specific measures (e.g. in relation to detention), the time limit for an appeal is six weeks from the date on which notification is given of the exercise of direct administrative and coercive powers.
+The time limit for appeals varies from one week (for decisions subject to the airport procedure), two weeks (in certain cases, where an application for international protection is rejected and the process of withdrawing the asylum status is accelerated, e.g due to the asylum-seeker having committed a crime), or four weeks (standard procedure) from the date on which the decision is served.
+The specific time limit is stated in the information provided to the applicant setting out their right of appeal.
+For appeals against specific measures (e.g. in relation to detention), the time limit for an appeal is six weeks usually from the date on which notification is given of the exercise of direct administrative and coercive powers.

 Documents and formal requirements for appeals